-At some point in my career, I was managing a very large community and couldn’t handle it.
-I tried to do everything myself.
-I burnt out, but the community ended up taking over and managing itself.
-Surprisingly, members did a better job than I have ever done.
+At some point in my career, I was managing a very large community and couldn’t handle it all myself.
+I burnt out, and the community ended up taking over and managing itself.
+Surprisingly, members did a better job than I could have ever done on my own.
 I learned the power of community and why brands need user-generated content.

-Consumers understand what they want and how they want it better than any marketer.
+Consumers understand what they want and how they want it better than any marketer does.
 Did you know that, according to Octoly, user-generated videos are viewed 10 times more than brand-generated videos on YouTube?
-When seeking information about a particular brand,over half (51%) of Americans trust user-generated content more than the content on the brand website (16%) or media coverage on the brand (14%).
-It’s important for marketers to open up and seek help from the brand’s community.
+When seeking information about a particular brand, over half (51 percent) of Americans trust user-generated content more than what’s on the brand’s official website (16 percent) or media coverage on the brand (14 percent).
+It’s important for marketers to open up and seek help from the brand’s community itself.

 Being a great content marketer is not about creating the best content, but building a great community that will generate high-quality content for you.

 It’s important for us to realize we can seek help when we need it.
 Sometimes it’s impossible to do everything ourselves.
-It is better for you to let someone who can do a better job taking over some of your tasks.
-It will give you more time to focus on your most important tasks.
+It‘s better to let someone, or a team, share the work, giving you more time to focus on the most important tasks.
 Instead of wasting time and energy overloading yourself or trying to do it alone, let others share the burden and help.

-A lot of time, even if your friends can’t help you, having them around can help you become more productive.
+Often times, even if your friends or coworkers can’t help you, simply having them around can help you become more productive.

 Just having friends nearby can push you toward productivity.
 “There’s a concept in ADHD treatment called the ‘body double,’ ” says David Nowell, Ph.D., a clinical neuropsychologist from Worcester, Massachusetts.
 “Distractable people get more done when there is someone else there, even if he isn’t coaching or assisting them.”
 If you’re facing a task that is dull or difficult, such as cleaning out your closets or pulling together your receipts for tax time, get a friend to be your body double.